-Attendance will be checked from time to time.
-There will be a penalty for a missing class or late class attendance.
-Oversleeping, hangover, birthday, cold, or body ache would not be considered as an excuse.
+Attendance matters.
+Two tardy and two absent are excused without penalty.
+I would not consider your oversleeping, hangover, birthday, cold, or body ache considered as an excuse.

 Collaboration and Cheating

 All incidents of cheating will be reported to the Office of Student Affairs, who will maintain records of your academic misconduct.